 Our Philomath, OR Wrought Iron Fence Contractors FAQ

 How much do iron fences cost per foot?

-The cost does depend on the current pricing of the material, but at this time you can expect to spend about $35 per foot.
+The cost does depend on the current pricing of the material.
 This does not take into account the pricing variation due to the cost of the supporting pillars, gates, etc.